Anfallsigelkott/M7011E-Projekt/README.md

 ### Removers

 - /user/:user/leave/:group
-    - Removes a user with the ID :user from the group with the ID :group.
+    - Removes a user with the name :user from the group with the ID :group.
 Only the user in question, a moderator of the group in question or an admin is allowed to do this.
 - /group/:group/delete
     - Deletes the group with the ID :group.
 Only accessible to admins.